Valero Energy (VLO) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from Valero Energy as it approaches its next earnings report date.
-This is expected to be July 27, 2023.
-The company is expected to report EPS of $5.54, down 51.23% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $35.58 billion, down 31.11% from the year-ago period.
+Investors will be hoping for strength from Valero Energy as it approaches its next earnings release, which is expected to be July 27, 2023.
+The company is expected to report EPS of $5.43, down 52.2% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $35.58 billion, down 31.11% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Valero Energy.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for Valero Energy should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.7% lower.
-Valero Energy is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.41% lower.
+Valero Energy is currently a Zacks Rank #3 (Hold).

-Investors should also note Valero Energy's current valuation metrics, including its Forward P/E ratio of 5.
-This represents a discount compared to its industry's average Forward P/E of 6.62.
+In terms of valuation, Valero Energy is currently trading at a Forward P/E ratio of 5.21.
+This represents a discount compared to its industry's average Forward P/E of 6.48.

-Also, we should mention that VLO has a PEG ratio of 0.83.
+Meanwhile, VLO's PEG ratio is currently 0.87.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Oil and Gas - Refining and Marketing was holding an average PEG ratio of 0.89 at yesterday's closing price.
+The Oil and Gas - Refining and Marketing industry currently had an average PEG ratio of 0.86 as of yesterday's close.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.